MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

     When you select a contact, you’ll see the following screen.

     ![](media/712a579fd6c37af3087cd31fd01bab74.png)

+    > [!NOTE]
->   **Note:** Booking information is blurred out when you’re in a video call,
->   but remains visible during an audio-only call.
+    > Booking information is blurred out when you’re in a video call, but remains visible during an audio-only call.

 ### Open a Power BI dashboard from a Field Service booking

 -   Select a Power BI link to open Power BI Online in a browser or to open the Power BI desktop application.

+    > [!NOTE]
->   **Note:** When you open a Power BI dashboard, Remote Assist closes.
-If
->   you’re on a call with an expert, the expert will remain on the call.
-Return
->   to Remote Assist by opening the application again through the applications
->   menu or live cube.
+    > When you open a Power BI dashboard, Remote Assist closes.
+If you’re on a call with an expert, the expert will remain on the call.
+Return to Remote Assist by opening the application again through the applications menu or live cube.

 ### Modify the default booking view